jlnr/lonesome_cowboy/README.md

   - super buggy, maybe shouldn't have built it from git
 - Gitbox.app
   - lacks integrated diff view à la Tower, unhappy
+- Littering my code with `assert { condition }` and using pry to debug things
+  - absolutely awesome
 - Controller/Model separation
 - Generated levels?
 Preliminary brainstorming...
     - Start with just the player surviving